 Twenty-three bipartisan members of the Senate wrote to FCC Chairman Tom Wheeler on the importance of low-power television (LPTV) and translator services.
 In addition, 19 senators wrote to the FCC to urge sufficient international coordination prior to repacking local television stations.
 Twenty-one bipartisan members of the Senate also implored the FCC to preserve translator and low-power televisions services in rural America.
 For millions of Americans in rural communities, free, over the air broadcast TV is the only way they receive local news and lifesaving information.

 In 2014, the FCC voted to adopt an order setting forth certain initial rules for the auction.
 NAB expressed disappointment in the order, which does not ensure protection of broadcasters who choose not to participate in the auction.
 Numerous issues remain unresolved and will be addressed in forthcoming additional auction proceedings.

-NAB is participating in the incentive auction rulemaking proceeding and will continue to emphasize that:
+NAB is participating in the incentive auction rulemaking proceeding to advocate for the best rules possible for those who choose to participate in the auction as well as those who do not.
+We will continue to emphasize that:

 Congress must provide strong oversight to ensure that the FCC implements the voluntary incentive auction legislation as intended and that the viewer protections provided by the law are fully preserved.